X

 Graduate Assistantships: A number of graduate music students are contracted to work as Teaching and Research Assistants.
 These students serve an average of 10-20 hours per week each spring and fall semester and receive some form of financial assistance from the School of Music in the form of a stipend and tuition assistance.
 Each studio/area has predetermined roles for their area.
 If the assistantship requires the student to teach a course than it is important to recruit doctoral students for the position (or students who have met the minimum requirement of 18 hours of study at the graduate level).

-Graduate assistants who are working the full 20 hours per week will receive a yearly stipend of $6,000 for master's students and up to $7,000 for doctoral students plus tuition remission (9 credit hours per semester).
+Graduate assistants who are working the full 20 hours per week will receive a yearly stipend of $9,000 plus tuition remission (9 credit hours per semester).
+Half GAs work 10 hours per week and receive $6,000 in tuition assistance plus a stipend of $4,500.
 Assistantships carry teaching responsibilities of two undergraduate classes or other responsibilities not to exceed twenty hours per week.
 The University provides remission, including student activity fees, for all graduate assistants working at least 20 hours per week during the regular school year.
 The student, however, is responsible for any music fees (from applied lessons or recitals) that are generated.
 Stipends are quoted in annual amounts and are paid over 8 months (September through December for fall semesters and January through April for Spring semesters).
 For more details about graduate assistantships and the graduate program, please consult the School of Music Graduate Student Handbook.
 The deadline for applications to the University and the School of Music can be found in the Graduate Student Handbook.

 Interns: Graduate interns are hired to assist with the daily operations of the School of Music.
 These positions are available to graduate students who are NOT awarded an Assistantship and are selected based on prior experience and interests.
 Students work between 5-20 hours per week each spring and fall semester.
 Students in these positions enjoy the convenience of having a part-time job in the same location where they practice, perform and study.
 Students can apply for these positions when completing the SOM application.